temujin9/mezovy/pcs/tabletop/ludwig floptr.md

 - Alchemist's Lab, +2 to Alchemy
 - 3900ft of twine (39lbs)
 - 90x Powder bags - temporarily outline invisible, or coat square to see footprints
-- Whip, +11/+13 (exotic), 1d3+3 nonlethal, trip, disarm, 15ft reach, only damage low AC
+- Whip, +13/+15 (exotic), 1d3+3 nonlethal, trip, disarm, 15ft reach, only damage low AC

 # Faking
-Using Paragon Surge item (standard, 5 min) gives any feat.
+Martial Flexibility (1 move, 1 min) gives a Combat feat.
+Using Paragon Surge item (standard, 5 min) gives any one feat.
 Using Shifting Armor (1 hr, all day) swaps any one talent for another.
-Soon Martial Flexibility (1 move, 1 min) will add faking into Combat feats.

 ## Feats
 - Stand Still - CMB to stop movement in threat range (for the untrippable)
-- Deadly Aim   -2 to hit, +4 to damage on ranged attacks
+- Deadly Aim - -2 to hit, +4 to damage on ranged attacks
 - Opening Volley - hit with ranged gives +4 to hit with melee on next turn
 - Blind Fight - reroll miss chances, invisible gets no bonus in attacking you
+- Improved Dirty Trick - +2 to CMB, no AoO
+  - Greater Dirty Trick - dirty trick penalty lasts 1d4 rounds
+- Improved Disarm - +2 to CMB, no AoO
+  - Greater Disarm - +2 to CMB, item lands 15ft away in random direction
+- Improved Reposition - +2 to CMB, no AoO
+  - Tactical Reposition - reposition a foe into a dangerous space
+- Improved Steal - +2 to CMB, no AoO
+  - Greater Steal - enemies don’t notice theft until after combat
-- Signature Talent - vigilante talent +2 levels is easier to get, gets bonuses to results
+- Improved Trip - +2 to CMB, no AoO
-- Cross-Specialization - can select Stalker talents
+  - Greater Trip - +2 to CMB, tripped opponent provokes AoO
+  - Ki Throw - on successful trip, put opponent anywhere you threaten
+- Improved Feint - feint as move action (until next level)
+  - Deceptive Exchange - trick adversary into grabbing an object you hand them
+- Extra Martial Flexibility - 3 more uses of Martial Flexibility per day

 ### Non-Combat
 These can only be gotten via Paragon Surge.